micmejia/bible-dump/AMPC/Luke/Luke 7.md

-And when the messengers who had been sent returned to the house, they found the bond servant [^b]_who had been ill_ quite well again.
+And when the messengers who had been sent returned to the house, they found the bond servant _who had been ill_ quite well again.